How much is my number plate worth?

 Yes they have a broad advertising reach, will take payment for the plate and complete the paperwork - but you have to decide if this is worth the money to you personally.

-If you’d prefer a hands-off approach, a dealer could be perfect for you.
+If you’d prefer a hands-off approach and are happy with the figure they're returning to you, then a dealer could be perfect for you.